mitogen-hq/mitogen/docs/ansible.rst

   file, the host machine could easily exhaust available RAM.
 This will be fixed soon as it's likely to be tickled by common playbooks.

+* Local actions are single threaded.
+Any that execute for every target will experience artificial serialization, causing slowdown equivalent to `task_duration * num_targets`.
+This will be fixed soon.

 * `Asynchronous Actions And Polling
   <https://docs.ansible.com/ansible/latest/playbooks_async.html>`_ has received
   minimal testing.